webplatform/docs/css/properties/transform/index.md

 |Description=Specifies a 2D skew transformation along the Y axis by the given [[css/units/angle|angle]].
 }}{{CSS Property Value
 |Data Type=rotateX(20deg)
+|Description=Specifies a 3D rotation of the element around the X axis at its origin (as specified by the transform-origin property) by the specified [[css/units/angle|angle]].
 }}{{CSS Property Value
 |Data Type=rotateY(20deg)
+|Description=Specifies a 3D rotation of the element around the Y axis at its origin (as specified by the transform-origin property) by the specified [[css/units/angle|angle]].
 }}{{CSS Property Value
 |Data Type=rotateZ(20deg)
+|Description=Specifies a 3D rotation of the element around the Z axis at its origin (as specified by the transform-origin property) by the specified [[css/units/angle|angle]].
 }}
 }}
 {{Examples_Section